Chelsy Gunn & Lisa Osoria

 Cardboard Arcade is an after-school science enrichment program for 2nd grade students.
 Students will build engineering skills as they work in teams or individually to design, test, redesign, retest, and eventually create a working arcade-type game.
 Students will consider game design, rules for playing, and prior science knowledge when designing their arcade games.

-Computer Coding Club is an 8-session club available to 5th grade students.
+Computer Coding Club is an 8-session club available to 4th and 5th grade students.
 This club will teach students the fundamentals of computer coding using Google CS First, the Sphero SPRK Edition, and Ozobots.

 The Kindness Club is for 2nd and 3rd grade students.
 Our goal is to raise school morale by showing every person at our school that they really can make a difference by working together in a cooperative, caring way.
 We will build a positive school community one kind act at a time.